mdnghtsun/RootAndReason/content/posts/iterator-trap-python-for-vs-while.md

 ### Iterators vs Counters
-I used to treat iterators and counters as the same thing—but in Python, they’re very different.
+Coming from C background, I used to treat iterators and counters as the same thing.
+But in Python, they’re very different.

 #### **Iterators**
 - Abstractions that represent a position within a sequence.